 Camp Director Jeff Wallace

-As the nation's winningest active women's tennis coach, Jeff Wallace has built the Georgia Bulldogs into one of the elite college programs that both wins and plays host to NCAA Championships.
-The 2016 season marked his 31st year w/ the Bulldogs as Georgia advanced to its 11th NCAA "Final Four" and ended the campaign ranked in the top 5 for the 15th time in his tenure.View Jeff Wallace's Bio ⟩
+As the nation's winningest active women's tennis coach, Jeff Wallace has built the Georgia Bulldogs into one of the elite college programs.
+Already during the 2019 season, the Bulldogs captured their sixth national championship, wining the ITA National Team Indoors in Seattle, and ascended to the No. 1 team ranking.
+The 2019 season marked Wallace’s 34th year with the Bulldogs.View Jeff Wallace's Bio ⟩

 In 2014, Wallace garnered ITA Regional Coach of the Year honors after the Bulldogs enjoyed another banner season, going 24-5 with a final ranking of No. 4.
 Georgia captured the SEC Tournament title, the NCAA Tournament's No. 1 overall seed for the first time in school history, advanced to the NCAA Quarterfinals plus saw the top duo of Lauren Herring and Maho Kowase reach the NCAA Doubles Final.
 Also, the program led the nation in attendance by drawing more than 600 fans to three matches during the season.